GarethRichards/Machine-Learning-CPP/README.md

 In chapter 1 A C++ version of network.py is constructed in Python style as all the code is in one cpp file.

 ## [Chapter 3](https://github.com/GarethRichards/Machine-Learning-CPP/blob/master/Chapter3.md)
-In chapter 3 I have a go at converting network2.py to C++ this time I put the code into a header file construct some [policy classes](https://en.wikipedia.org/wiki/Policy-based_design) and demonstrate how they can be used in Network2.cpp.
+In chapter 3 I have a go at converting network2.py to better C++ this time I put the code into a header file construct some [policy classes](https://en.wikipedia.org/wiki/Policy-based_design) and demonstrate how they can be used in Network2.cpp.

 ## [Future](https://github.com/GarethRichards/Machine-Learning-CPP/blob/master/Future.md)
 The code above is all single threaded and it is probably thanks to the compilers vectorization skills it is able to its job in a reasonable amount of time.
 C++ 17 the Parallel STL TR was introduced but unfortunately at the current time of writing this feature is not implemented int in either MSVC or GCC.
 If it works as advertised, it offers a great way for C++ developers to parallelise their code and only introduce minimal extra complexity.

+## Final thoughts
+I hope you enjoyed this excusrsion into both C++ and Machine learning.
+I started writing this code as I was unable to find any easly approachable code for experimenting with Machine learing in C++.
+Once again Thanks to Michael Nielsen for writing such an accessable and readable book.

 Gareth Richards
-03/11/2017
+14/11/2017